boringops-hq/boringops-hq.github.io/index.md

 Every outage has the same origin story: someone, somewhere, got **excited**.
 Exciting infrastructure is a slot machine.
 You pull the lever and pray the weekend survives.

 Boring infrastructure is the opposite.
-It’s the quiet machine that does the same thing today, tomorrow, and next quarter.
+It's the quiet machine that does the same thing today, tomorrow, and next quarter.
 No surprises.
 No drama.
 No adrenaline.

-**This isn’t anti-innovation.
-It’s anti-chaos.**
+**This isn't anti-innovation.
+It's anti-chaos.**

-BoringOps isn’t minimalism.
-It’s discipline.
-It’s the refusal to burn human hours paying for avoidable mistakes and the belief that engineering talent should be building the future, not fixing Thursday.
+BoringOps isn't minimalism.
+It's discipline.
+It's the refusal to burn human hours paying for avoidable mistakes and the belief that engineering talent should be building the future, not fixing Thursday.

-> **The Law of Excitation**
->
-> The more exciting a system becomes, the less reliable it is.
+> **The more exciting a system becomes, the faster it fails.**
-> The less reliable it is, the more heroics it demands.
-> The more heroics it demands, the closer the operation drifts to failure.

 Heroics are not a badge of honor.
 They are a confession.

-BoringOps doesn’t reduce heroics. **It eliminates the need for them.**
+BoringOps doesn't reduce heroics. **It eliminates the need for them.**

 Complexity addicts will mistake this for stagnation.
 They're wrong, but they won't stick around to find out.
 ### Start Here

 * [**The Efficiency Multiplier**](/articles/boringops_the_efficiency_multiplier/) - Why freed capacity is the only metric that matters